AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 4. Should be below the size limit of 100MB for FINDvisor and 15MB for Docs.
 5. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 6. Should not depend on a remote server.
-7. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+7. A user with above-average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-8. Should not cause any resolution-related inconveniences to user.
+8. Should not cause any resolution-related inconveniences to the user.
-9. Should store data locally in a human editable text file without the use of DBMS.
+9. Should store data locally in a human-editable text file without the use of DBMS.
 10. Should be used by a single user.
 11. Command names should be representative of their actions.